Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

 39. Open the Solution located at **C:\\HOL\\WebApp\\ContosoInsurnace.sln**.

+>**Note**: You may see a security warning about opening projects from trustworthy sources.
+Click OK if prompted.

     ![In the Open Project window, contosoinsurance.sln is selected.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image296.png "Open Project")

 40. Locate the ContosoInsurance application in the Solution Explorer on the right-hand area of Visual Studio.